 After the finishing operations have been completed and as soon as the concrete has hardened sufficiently to permit the application of curing material without marring the exposed surface, cover the exposed surfaces of all prestressed concrete products by one of the following procedures or other alternate curing methods.
-Alternate curing methods and details proposed by the Contractor must be included in the QC Plan or otherwise approved by the Engineer.
+Alternate curing methods and details proposed by the Contractor must be approved by the Engineer.
 Base alternate curing methods upon a demonstrated ability to retain surface moisture of the concrete and to control curing temperatures within acceptable limits.
 Discontinue use of any alternate curing method other than those included herein upon any indication of noncompliance with this Specification.